Hypertrophy training: building muscle and increasing

 - Fix

-- Reserve failure for sets in the 8-12 rep range where you can reach that point safely.
-For sets under 6 reps, stop 1-2 reps shy and focus on speed and tension.
+- I save failure for sets in the 8-12 rep range, where I can hit that wall without wrecking myself.
+Under 6 reps?
+I stop 1-2 reps short and dial in on bar speed and tension instead.

 - Mistake